 Due to the rise of smartphones, your customers could access your website in a coffee shop, or while out shopping with their friends.
 In a busy coffee shop, or on a packed high street, noise levels will be high.

 But as long as your customers have an internet connection, live chat software enables them to talk to you, without trying to shout over the crowds.

 Better than email

 People are inherently self-centred, and nowadays they are more impatient.
 They expect fast connections, speedy responses and quick service.
 So, are you valuing your customers’ time?

 With live chat software, consumers don’t have to constantly refresh their emails while waiting for a reply.

 Basically, emails are far less efficient than live chat.
 Live chat enables your customers to continue to browse your site and ask questions without changing tabs or windows.

 In other words, contacting you is more accessible, and so is your website – win-win.

 Lost in the web

-Plus, if the issue the customer faces is too complex to simply talk through, chat software can enable remote desktop control.
-This means that your agents can take control of your customer’s computer and resolve issues efficiently, without the need for long, laborious phone calls.
+Plus, if the issue the customer faces is too complex to simply talk through, chat software can enable a co-browsing session.
+(To show, rather than tell.)

 Open the doors